hsghori/CS-Notes/python-notes.md

 ```

 Note that only one of these blocks will be executed.
 We can add even
-more complexity using \"elif\" blocks.
+more complexity using \"elif\" (short for "else if") blocks.
 For example if we were assigning
 letter grades, we could use several \"elif\" blocks with associated
 boolean conditions to assign one of five letter grades (A, B, C, D, F).
 Keep in mind that only one set of statements will be executed - the